 When it comes to dash cams, having a discreet camera is key.
 This means a very small size, ideally that can be mounted behind the rear view mirror.
 Another factor is color.
 Black is the least noticeable color for a dash cam and often blends in with the rear view mirror.
 We are not sure why manufacturers produce dash cams in any color other than black!

 The smallest dash cams usually don’t have screens but this typically is not a major issue for most people.
-We are starting to see rear view mirror dash cams.
-This idea is great and discreet, unfortunately video quality and reliability have not been best.
-As technology improves, this might be the ideal dash cam design.

 Many dash cams advertise what processor the camera is based on.
 The processor is the CPU of the camera.
 While the processor is important, the quality of the CMOS sensor and lens are key as well.
 This is why different dash cams with the same processor can have dramatically different video quality.
-If you want to learn more about processors, please visit our Dash Cam Processor Page.

 Where Can I Buy a Dashboard Camera?